amomen9/amomen9/README.md

 - 👀 I’m interested in anything interesting!!!
 No, seriously, databases' administration and their scripting languages, including SQL Server
  T-SQL, PL/pgSQL, C/C++, Python - Linux, Linux services, data analytics and mining, machine learning, containers and their orchestration (Docker, Docker Swarm, Kubernetes), etc, cloud computing, edge computing and sensors, for now.
-- 🌱 I’m currently learning SQL Server, PostgreSQL, MariaDB
+- 🌱 I’m currently learning Cloud Services
 - 💞️ I’m looking to collaborate on everything I know.
 - 📫 How to reach me.
 Reach me at the contact details below
 - Please have a look at my website if you wish at https://amdbablog.blogspot.com/